michal-h21/lua-uca/README.md

 > chochol
 > jasan

-More samples of use can be found in the `test` directory. `tools/indexing-sample.lua` is a simple indexing processor.
+More samples of use can be found in the `spec` directory. `tools/indexing-sample.lua` is a simple indexing processor.

 ## Change sorting rules